jmarca/grid_data/README.md

 the desired number of parallel jobs.
 Usually the problem is that too much RAM is allocated for multiple jobs, so you want to cut back so as to not crash.

+### copy_to_couchdb.js

+This program will pull out grid files from the file system and then copy them into CouchDB.